MeseCraft/MeseCraft/README.md

 Credits and Acknowledgements
 -------------------------
-Designed by Jeremy Weston (Komodo) <contact@jeremyweston.com>
+Designed by Komodo <contact@mesecraft.com> and other contributers.

-Thank you to everyone who has contributed to this project, mods, and the awesome MeseCraft community.
-Also, to the Minetest community, core developers, and modders.
-This game was built using the Minetest game engine, minetest_game, and the mods of many others.
-More credits coming soon.
+Thank you to minetest and its community modders too!

 License
 --------------------------